aleksbuss/Termux-Text-Vault/README.md

 * **Asynchronous I/O:** Built on **FastAPI** and **aiosqlite**, ensuring that large I/O operations (writing massive strings to mobile flash memory) do not block the main event loop.
 * **Ephemeral Global Tunneling:** Integrates **Cloudflare Quick Tunnels** (`cloudflared`) to bypass carrier NATs, dynamically exposing the local edge node to the public internet via a secure HTTPS reverse tunnel.
 * **Zero-Trust UI:** The web interface and API are secured via HTTP Basic Authentication, protecting the node from automated scanners and unauthorized data injection.
-* **Zero-Friction Deployment:** A fully automated bash-driven initialization sequence resolves dependencies, provisions credentials interactively, and boots the environment with a single command.
+* **Zero-Friction Deployment:** A fully automated bash-driven initialization sequence resolves dependencies (including pre-compiled Android wheels for Rust-based packages), provisions credentials interactively, and boots the environment with a single command.

 ## ⚙️ Deployment Instructions